jovandeginste/workout-tracker/README.md

 ![](docs/i18n.gif)

-- switch between (supported) languages
+- Switch between (supported) languages
-- use the language configured in the browser (default)
+- Use the language configured in the browser (default)
-- very limited amount of languages supported for now :smile:
+- Very limited amount of languages supported for now :smile:
+- Re-calculate all previously uploaded workouts (useful while developing)

 ### Responsive design

 ![](docs/responsive.jpg)

-- usable on small and medium screens
+- Usable on small and medium screens

 ### Light and dark mode

 ![](docs/single_workout-theme.jpg)

+- Browser decides whether to use light or dark mode, based on your preferences

 ## Configuration